geosolutions-it/ckanext-faoclh/README.md

 This step requires that groups and organizations have already been created.

-Configuring CKAN asynchronous background worker
+Configuring CKAN asynchronous background worker and generate CSV reports
 =============================================

 CKAN allows you to create jobs that run in the ‘background’, i.e. asynchronously and without blocking the main application.